sgmurphy/wordpress-plugins/mp3-music-player-by-sonaar/README.txt

 * Upload unlimited MP3/M4A files
 * Support MP3, Audio streaming, Radio streaming, RSS Feed, CSV File, and all major podcast distributors
 * Upload audio tracks from any posts, custom posts or pages
-* Import Podcast Episodes and Podcast Show from any podcast distributor in 1-click and presto ... you are ready to go!
+* Import Podcast Episodes and Podcast Show from any podcast distributor in 1-click and presto player is there... you are ready to go!
 (NEW!).
 You can also simply input your RSS Feed into the player and we will display all your episodes.
 * Add subscribe buttons for your podcast
 * Embed audio players using shortcodes with our Shortcode Player Builder
 * Embed audio players using our Elementor Widget